tousif13/Cyber_4n6s/CYBER5w/Time Zone Conversions.md

 ### 1. Was the target host on Eastern Standard Time or Eastern Daylight Time when these files were acquired?

-    The target was on the Eastern Daylight Time when these files were acquired as the files were acquired at Aug 10 2021 which falls under Eastern Daylight Time.
+    The target was on the Eastern Daylight Time when these files were acquired as the files were acquired at July, May, November 0f 2020,2021 which falls under Eastern Daylight Time.

 ### 2. Why are the Modified and Created timestamps on cybersecurity-image.png the same?
 What may this indicate?

-    It means that it is created once and no modification is done from the time of creation.
+    Modified and Created timestamps are same means that it is created once and no modification is done from the time of creation.
+This indicates that cybersecurity-image.png is downloaded at Created Timestamp time and didn't got modified.

 ### 3. When was sample_textdoc.txt first saved?
 What does the Modification time indicate?